Skip to main content.

 Professional Background

 Angela Richmond, M.D., Ph.D., is an assistant professor in the Department of Neurology at the University of Kansas Medical Center.
 She received her Doctor of Philosophy in Biology-Cellular and Molecular Regulation from St. Louis University in 2010 and her Doctor of Medicine from the University of Missouri in 2018.
-She completed her residency in neurology at the University of Missouri and a clinical fellowship in movement disorders at KU Medical Center, receiving the Fellow Research Award in 2023 for her work.
+She completed her residency in Neurology at the University of Missouri and a clinical fellowship in Movement Disorders at KU Medical Center, receiving the Fellow Research Award in 2023 for her work.
 Prior to joining KU Medical Center as a faculty member, she served as a clinical assistant professor at the University of Missouri.
-As a teacher, she hopes to create a conducive learning environment with her students as they exchange knowledge and develop their clinical and scientific skills.

 Research